qiskit-community/qiskit-dynamics/README.md

 Qiskit Dynamics is the work of
 [many people](https://github.com/Qiskit-Extensions/qiskit-dynamics/graphs/contributors) who
 contribute to the project at different levels.
-If you use Qiskit, please cite as per the included [BibTeX file](https://github.com/Qiskit-Extensions/qiskit-dynamics/blob/main/CITATION.bib).
+If you use Qiskit Dynamics, please cite our paper as per the included
+[BibTeX file](https://github.com/Qiskit-Extensions/qiskit-dynamics/blob/main/CITATION.bib).

 ## License